Lorena Ziraldo

 Lorena Ziraldo (born in Italy) is a Canadian artist based in Ottawa, Ontario.
 She works mainly in oil and employs bold colors in a loose, gestural style.

 Education

 She studied Art History at the University of Toronto and Fine Arts under Gerald Ferguson at NSCAD University, obtaining her BFA in 2000.

 Work

 Her paintings have been exhibited in Canada and the USA.
-Ziraldo's 2014 solo exhibition "National Portrait Gallery" at Wallack's Galleries called for the creation of a portrait gallery in the nation's capital.
+Ziraldo's 2014 solo exhibition "National Portrait Gallery" at Wallack Galleries called for the creation of a portrait gallery in the nation's capital.